Skip to content

 Sub Main()

-' multiple occurrences of the pattern in the string
+' several occurrences of the model in the copy

 Dim i As Integer